Best high-yield checking accounts - September 2023

-Many high-yield checking accounts impose requirements that you’ll need to meet in order to earn the high rate of return.
+Many high-yield checking accounts, for example, impose requirements that you’ll need to meet in order to earn a high rate of return.
 It’s important to find one with manageable requirements and that won’t charge fees that would eat away at your balance.

 Bankrate’s picks for the top high-yield checking accounts

-- Presidential Bank Advantage Checking Account: 4.25% APY; $500 minimum opening deposit
+- Presidential Bank Advantage Checking Account: Up to 4.62% APY; $500 minimum opening deposit

 - Lake Michigan Credit Union Max Checking Account: 3.00% APY; $0 minimum balance